2020-2021 Course Deadlines and Dates

 Make sure to check the status of your courses regularly.
 After your have requested enrollment in a course, your request will be reviewed and approved or refused by both the graduate unit offering the course, and the IMS.

-Some courses are uploaded automatically: RST9999Y = This is the research component of your degree, not a specific course.
-You will see continuous enrolment in RST9999Y until you have completed your degree.
-MSC1010Y or MSC1011Y = These are the IMS Student Seminar programs.
+Some courses are uploaded automatically: RST9999Y = This is the research/thesis component of your degree, not a specific course.
+You will see continuous enrollment in RST9999Y until you have completed your degree.
+This will change from IPR (in progress) to CR (credit) following your convocation cycle.
+MSC1010Y or MSC1011Y (students prior to September 2020)/MSC1010H or MSC1011H (students starting in September 2020) = These are the IMS Student Seminar programs.
 You will be enrolled in one of these two courses for the first two years of your degree program, or until you have completed the course requirements.
-Professional Program courses (MHSc, MSCBMC, MHSc MRS)

 Enrolling in Graduate Courses Offered by Other Departments

-First, try enrolling on ROSI or ACORN.
-If that doesn’t work, contact the Director of the Graduate Course to see what might be required to take the course.
-Some courses have enrolment restrictions and require that you submit a Add/Drop Course Form signed by both the IMS Graduate Coordinator and the appropriate authority (course director or graduate coordinator) of the Department offering the graduate course.
+For most courses outside the IMS, you are required to submit an Add/Drop Course Form signed by your supervisor and the appropriate authority (course director or graduate coordinator) of the (host) Department offering the graduate course.
 Download and complete the form and bring it to the department offering the graduate course for signature.
-Once the other graduate unit has approved your course request, they will “open a spot” for you in the course on ROSI or ACORN and you can request the course.
-Then send or bring the form to the IMS office for signature (at least one week is needed to obtain a signature).
-Once this signature is obtained, your course will be approved on ROSI/ACORN.
+Once the other graduate unit has approved your course request they will “open a spot” for you in the course on ACORN and you can request the course.
+Then email or bring the form to the IMS office for signature (at least one week is needed to obtain a signature).
+Once this signature is obtained, your course will be approved on ACORN.

 Enrolling in Graduate Courses Offered by Other Universities